 Barnes Family to Kentucky and Missouri

-According to their marriage record, they were married in Madison County, Kentucky, on 10 November 1790.
-They had 12 children, only some of whom were born in Kentucky, according to census records.
+According to their marriage record, they were married in Madison County, Kentucky on 10 November 1790.
+They had 12 children, only some of whom were apparently born in Kentucky, according to census records.
 Since James and Isabella were married in Kentucky, one would assume all their children would have been born in Kentucky, but there is some conflicting information.
-Most of the seven oldest children state on at least one census record from 1850 and later that they were born in North Carolina—and then on a different census state they were born in Kentucky.
-An obituary for their 5th child, Brinsley, born in 1800, stated that he was born in North Carolina and that his family moved to Kentucky when he was four years old.
-Their five children born after 1804, consistently state on census records that they were born in Kentucky.
+Most of the 7 oldest children state on at least one census record from 1850 and later, that they were born in North Carolina—and then on a different census state they were born in Kentucky.
+An obituary for their 5th child, Brinsley, born in 1800, stated that he was born in North Carolina and that his family moved to Kentucky when he was 4 years old.
+Their 5 children born after 1804, consistently state on census records that they were born in Kentucky.
 So did James and Isabella get married in Kentucky and then go back to North Carolina, and then return to Kentucky in 1804?
-Given the difficulties of travel in that period, that seems unlikely, but the obituary and some census records support that possibility.
-The question of their marriage is one of those genealogy questions that may never be solved.
+Given the difficulties of travel in that time period, that seems unlikely, but the obituary and some census records support that possibility.
+This is one of those genealogy questions that may never be solved.

-The Platte Purchase, in the northwest part of Missouri, north of Kansas City, was opening up, and there was a large push of settlers into the area.
-In The Annals of Platte County, Missouri by W. M. Paxton, the author states that the would-be settlers gathered in Clay and Clinton Counties and dashed for the new territory as soon as the notice of Ratification was announced.
+The Platte Purchase, in the northwest part of Missouri, north of Kansas City was opening up, and there was a large push of settlers into the area.
+In The Annals of Platte County Missouri by W. M. Paxton, the author states that the would-be settlers gathered in Clay and Clinton Counties and dashed for the new territory as soon as the notice of Ratification was announced.
 “Jackson Lafayette, Boone and Howard counties sent contingents, but Virginia, Kentucky, and Tennessee sent thousands.”
-Among the contingents, were our Barnes families.
+Among these, were our Barnes families.
 They settled in the area that is now Buchanan and DeKalb Counties, south of present-day St. Joseph.
 There are Barnes descendants in that area today, The Old Campground Cemetery, near Weston, Missouri contains many Barnes graves of these settlers and their descendants.
-James and Isabella died in the late 1850s, but it is not known where they are buried.
+James and Isabella died in the late 1850s, but it is not known where they were buried.